 Attendees learn how to make themselves truly unforgettable at a time where many decision makers (customers, clients, buyers and patients) may experience: opportunity overload, information overload, a fear of change, a lack of desire, poor memory, a lack of urgency and/or the fear of making long-term commitments.

-Programs include speeches, talks, lectures, keynotes, interactive breakouts, concurrent sessions, workshops, seminars and retreats.
+Programs include presentations, speeches, talks, lectures, keynotes, interactive breakouts, concurrent sessions, workshops, seminars and retreats.
 Program styles and structures can be radically different.
 Make sure you know which program format is appropriate for your audience in advance of the event date.

 POPULAR PROGRAM FORMATS:

 THE SPEAKER – General Session Main Stage Marketing Keynote – Up to 1 Hour – $7500

 This plenary session experience has a specific theme and message and is ideal for larger groups where attendees will not be expected to interact with the speaker or other attendees.
 This program format can be personalized and even custom-tailored with regard to subject matter, material level, tone, humor, delivery and duration.

 THE LECTURER – Classroom-Style Marketing Lecture – Up to 1 Hour – $6500

 Slideshows and handouts come standard for this type of content-driven presentation.
 Attendees are not expected to participate given the focus is primarily on the presenter and their primary content.
 Perfect for content-hungry introverts and the silent-types.

 THE FACILITATOR – Facilitated Interactive Marketing Breakout – Up to 1 Hour – $5500

-This presentation has a foundation based on hands-on, problem-solving breakout discussions require live, active audience participation.
+This presentation has a foundation based on hands-on, problem-solving breakout discussions which require live, active audience participation.
 The facilitated group discussions are great for small groups of positive and enthusiastic attendees interested in experiencing an engaging dialogue and to collaborate after plenary sessions.
 The effectiveness of this program format requires full and complete participation from all attendees.

 Attendees should be receptive to this type of format and willing to actively discuss the specific topic and key issues within the industry with the marketing facilitator.
 This format allows participants to connect with potential collaborators, share relevant examples and best practices from their business, consider new ideas with other attendees and contribute towards group problem-solving endeavors.
 These led discussions provide an informal exchange of ideas.